avalynnw/SQL-Employee-Database/README.md

     mysql -u root -p

-and enter the set password.
+in the root directory and enter the set password.
 Then, run

     source db/schema.sql